e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/app-webhooks/README.md

 The JSON store is a local example store.
 For a multi-instance app, use a database with a transactional session assignment so duplicate webhook deliveries cannot create duplicate workers.
+SQLite is enough for a single-node deployment; Postgres or Redis is a better fit once multiple app replicas can receive the same webhook.
+An in-memory catalog is only useful for a toy demo because a process restart loses the session-to-sandbox mapping needed for follow-up work.

+Worker sandboxes are created with E2B auto-resume and pause-on-timeout lifecycle settings.
+The app does not need to manually pause them: let the Anthropic worker exit after idle, keep the session's sandbox assignment in the catalog, and let E2B pause the sandbox after its timeout.
+A follow-up event for the same session reconnects to the same sandbox.

 The worker itself still polls Anthropic at the environment level, so `agent` and `environment` scopes are reuse policies, not hard routing guarantees for a specific work item.